Marijuana Legalization Lawyers in Los Angeles

 spouses, business associates and others can easily perform

 background checks that could put you and your future at risk.
-Additionally, having a drug
+Additionally, having a

-to pick up a new drug case.
+up a new drug case.

 At Stephen G. Rodriguez & Partners, our Los Angeles criminal defense